SaltSpectre/ps-skhost/README.md

-# skHost: An idle prevention tool for local, RDP, and Hyper-V sessions
+# skHost: An idle prevention tool for local, RDP, RemoteApp, and Hyper-V sessions written entirely in PowerShell for maximum portability.

 ## Description
 skHost is a Windows tool that runs in the background to keep a system alive.
 It does this by simulating keyboard input (F16 key) and mouse movement every 2 minutes.
 The mouse cursor does not visibly move but the input is registered by the system.